Choosing the First AI Workflow for a Small Business

 A better starting point is a bounded data set the business can inspect and maintain:

-- one product documentation set
+| one product documentation set | source quality is visible |

-- one internal procedure library
+| one internal procedure library | access can be controlled |

 This matters for governance.
 A small, curated data set is easier to validate than a broad connection to every file the business owns.
 It is also easier to update when policies, prices, procedures, or responsibilities change.